 When you’re tucking into a delicious meal, the last thing you’re thinking of is the dishes.
-But when the final mouthful is done, the mountain of plates and cutlery still needs attention, potentially spoiling your appetite for dessert!
+But when the final mouthful is done, the mountain of plates and cutlery are there, staring you in the face, and spoiling any appetite for dessert!
 While many of us will turn to our trusty dishwasher to take care of business, some of us may stick to the more traditional way of cleaning – handwashing.
 As a result, dishwashing liquid is a staple in many homes, but just which one do you turn to for squeaky clean dishes?

-To find out which dishwashing liquid washes up best, we surveyed more than 2,000 Australians on the dishwashing liquids they purchased and used in the last three months.
-Respondents were asked to rate brands on their effectiveness, final result, scent, ease of use, environmental friendliness, value for money and overall satisfaction.
+To find out which dishwashing liquid washes up best, we surveyed more than 2,600 Australians on the dishwashing liquids they purchased and used in the last six months.
+Respondents were asked to rate brands on their perceived effectiveness, final result, scent, ease of use, range variety, environmental friendliness, value for money, and overall satisfaction.
 Brands that met the minimum required survey sample size of 30 responses are featured in our results.

-Here are the best dishwashing liquids in Australia, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best dishwashing liquids in Australia, as rated by consumers in Canstar Blue’s annual review: